telerik/xamarin-forms-docs/nativecontrols/android/calendar/calendar-selection.md

 ---
 title: Selection
-page_title: RadCalendarView Selection  | Telerik UI for Android Documentation
+page_title: RadCalendarView Selection  | Telerik UI for Xamarin.Android Documentation
 description: This page explains how to use RadCalendarView for Android to select dates.
 slug: calendar-selection
 tags: radcalendarview, calendar, selection